SonOfTchalla/ielts-simulator/README.md

 # IELTS Speaking Test Simulator

 ## Overview
-This tool simulates a real-time IELTS Speaking Test.
-It allows users to practice speaking English and provides performance assessments based on IELTS criteria.
+The IELTS Speaking Test Simulator is a tool designed to help users practice and simulate the IELTS Speaking Test.
+It provides real-time transcription, feedback, and scoring based on IELTS band descriptors.
+The tool supports two modes:
+1. Practice Mode: Instant feedback for each response.
+2. Test Mode: Comprehensive feedback at the end of a full test session.

 ## Features
 - Real-time transcription using Google Speech-to-Text API.